mahrncic/mahrncic/README.md

 ### Hi there! 👋

-## Software enthusiast and engineer
+## Software enthusiast and team lead

 - 💻 Working with .NET and Microsoft technologies
 - 5️⃣+ years of professional experience in software development